+Background:

-Background & Aim: Most of infant vaccinations (Diphtheria, Polio, and Tetanus) are not mandatory for occupational exposures.
-Vaccination against diphtheria is important to protect determined groups of workers who could be exposed to this infection, e.g., after meeting foreign people.
-The aim of this study was to estimate the vaccination coverage and also the knowledge and the behavior of workers towards vaccination against Diphtheria.
+Most of infant vaccinations (diphtheria, polio, tetanus) are not mandatory for occupational exposures.
+Vaccination against diphtheria is important to protect determined groups of workers whom could be exposed to this infection, e.g. after meeting foreign people.

+The aim of this study was to estimate the vaccination coverage, but also the knowledge and the behaviour of workers toward vaccination against diphtheria.

+Method:

-Method: A cross sectional study was conducted during one year using data included in the medical occupational files of a group of miscellaneous population of workers.
-We established a distribution of jobs leading to high, medium and low risks to be contaminated by Diphtheria.
+A cross sectional study was conducted during one year, using data included in the medical occupational files of a group of miscellaneous population of workers.

+We established a distribution of jobs leading to high, medium and low risks to be contaminated by diphtheria.

+Results:

-Results: The high-risk group predominated (45% of the whole population studied) with identifying 55.5% of vaccinated people, 22.2% of unvaccinated ones and 22.2% who had an unknown status.
-Half of the medium exposure group (13% of the whole population studied) was vaccinated and 45.8% of the low-risk population (40% of the whole population studied) was immunized.
+The high-risk group predominated (45% of the whole population studied) with identifying 55.5% of vaccinated people, 22.2% of unvaccinated ones and 22.2% who had an unknown status.

+Half of the medium exposure group (13% of the whole population studied) was vaccinated and 45.8% of the law-risk population (40% of the whole population studied) was immunized.

+Discussion:

-Discussion: The belief that vaccinations are effective and safe was positively associated with willingness to be vaccinated.
-Despite recommendations, the widespread use of this vaccine in the working population clearly postpones the vaccine intake and its successes documented for pediatric vaccination programs.
-Globally, half of the working population vaccinated against Diphtheria should be considered not to be sufficient and the vaccination coverage against this disease has to be enhanced.
+The belief that vaccinations are effective and safe was positively associated with willingness to be vaccinated.
+Despite recommendations, the widespread use of this vaccine in the working population clearly postpones the vaccine intake and its successes documented for paediatric vaccination programs.

+Globally, half of the working population vaccinated against diphtheria should be considered to be not sufficient, and the vaccination coverage against this disease has to be enhanced.